|

 into a bacterium, after which we plan to document the progress of our experiment for

-- I foresee producing a poetic manual that showcases the text of the poem, followed by an
+publication.
+I also plan to make related artwork for subsequent exhibition.
+I foresee producing a poetic manual that showcases the text of the poem, followed by an

 artfully designed monograph about the experiment, including, for example, the chemical